Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 We'll use hard-coded values for temperature and humidity in the sample code, but imagine that we’re actually retrieving these values by sampling the corresponding sensors on the thermostat.

 The code above uses the **GetDateTimeOffset** helper that was introduced previously.
 For reasons that will become clear later, this code explicitly separates the task of serializing and sending the event.
 The previous code serializes the temperature event into a buffer.
-Then, **sendMessage** is a helper function (included in **simplesample\_amqp**) that sends the event to IoT Hub:
+Then, **sendMessage** is a helper function (included in **\_serializer\_samples\_simplesample_amqp**) that sends the event to IoT Hub:

 ```
 static void sendMessage(IOTHUB_CLIENT_HANDLE iotHubClientHandle, const unsigned char* buffer, size_t size)